hecunzou/GAMM/README.md

 # the feature profile of tumor-associated macrophage (TAM) from multiple scRNA-seq data

-Code associated with "The TAM cell-population related non-coding feature drive the progression of gliomas"
+Code associated with "A TAM cell-population related non-coding marker drive the progression of gliomas"

 ## Preparation